Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 Buying a UPF wardrobe for a family all at one time can get expensive.
 To say nothing of how a laundry treatment will help hand-me-downs.

 With new technology, the textiles designed for the sole purpose of UV blocking, are not as easy to rate.
-It can make it difficult to judge the UV protection level simply by holding up the fabric and examining how much visible light passes on through the shirt.
+These new methods make it difficult to judge the UV protection level simply by holding up the fabric and examining how much visible light passes on through the shirt.

 Yes, Improved Manufacturing Can Produce Fabric That Is Easier To Wear